kameleyon/blackwiki/README.md

 ## Acknowledgments

-- Wikipedia API for providing base knowledge content
 - The open-source community for various tools and libraries
 - All contributors who help make BlackWiki better
+- The Black community for inspiring this project

 ## Contact

-For questions or support, please [open an issue](https://github.com/kameleyon/blackwiki/issues) on our GitHub repository.
+For questions or support, please open an issue in our GitHub repository.

 ---